 1. Identify the Goal

-You should have clear awareness with what you’re hoping to get out of the call with every sales call that you make.
-Are you trying to schedule an appointment, sell your product and/or gather information?
+You should have clear awareness of what you’re hoping to get out of the call with every sales call that you make.
+Are you trying to schedule an appointment, sell your product, and/or gather information?

 It is important to have clarity around what your primary goal is for the call before you commence writing your sales script.
 Also, it can be prudent to go one step further to identify your secondary goal in the event you’re not successful in accomplishing what you identified as your primary goal.